pushred/switzerland/README.md

 It’s also a static content generator written in Ruby.
 It’s like [Jekyll][jekyll] and [Middleman][middleman] in that it offers:

  - Git-friendly file & folder-based content management
- - [Markdown][markdown] formatting
+ - [Markdown][markdown] formatting via [Kramdown][kramdown]
  - [Fenced code blocks][code-blocks] with optional syntax highlighting
  - YAML front matter

-All the tough work here is being handled by [Kramdown][kramdown].
-It provides [PHP Markdown Extra][phpmarkdownextra] features such as tables, footnotes, and heading anchors.
 Missing is anything involving templates, pages, or assets.
-Switzerland’s output is primarily JSON.
-Present it however you’d like, using any platform capable of making a GET request.
-That could even mean GitHub, Dropbox, or a web browser.
-If it’s `OK 200`, you’re good!
+Switzerland’s output is primarily JSON, intended for consumption client or server-side.
+Any platform capable of making a GET request is `OK 200`.
+Publish content to GitHub or a Dropbox and access it from your app, website, or even a web browser.

 Usage